-ICAP represents plaintiffs in Maryland challenging a ban on broadcasting criminal court proceedings and seeking to force compliance with a law that guarantees public access to court audio recordings, and represents clients in Philadelphia and Pittsburgh, Pennsylvania, affirmatively challenging a ban on recording bail hearing proceedings and defending against a criminal charge of recording in court.
+ICAP successfully represented plaintiffs seeking to force compliance with a Maryland law that guarantees public access to court audio recordings.
+In addition, ICAP represents plaintiffs in Maryland challenging a ban on broadcasting criminal court proceedings and clients in Philadelphia and Pittsburgh, Pennsylvania, affirmatively challenging a ban on recording bail hearing proceedings and defending against criminal charges of recording in court.

 - 10/21/19 – Filed a brief in the First Circuit arguing on the proper framework for assessing the scope of First Amendment protection for the act of recording a government official’s public conduct

 - 9/5/19 – Sent a letter to the Texas Court of Appeals on behalf of journalists denied the opportunity to broadcast oral argument in an appeal of a controversial five-year prison sentence for unlawful voting.